ICYuzeWang/Web/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Yuze Wang is a master of research of medical technology.
+He is committed to applying artificial intelligence and virtual reality to human health and well-being.
+His research areas include medical imaging, surgical innovation, and patient rehabilitation.
 {style="text-align: justify;"}